NASCAR Heat 5

-NASCAR Heat 5 is a racing video game simulating the 2020 NASCAR season.
-It was developed by 704Games and was published by Motorsport Games on July 10, 2020, for PlayStation 4, Xbox One and Microsoft Windows via Steam.
-Chase Elliott is the cover athlete for the standard edition, and Tony Stewart is the cover athlete for the Gold Edition.
+NASCAR Heat 5 is a racing video game simulating the 2020 NASCAR Cup Series, 2020 NASCAR Xfinity Series, 2020 NASCAR Gander RV & Outdoors Truck Series, and 2022 NASCAR Cup Series, it was developed by 704Games and was published by Motorsport Games on July 10, 2020, for PlayStation 4, Xbox One and Windows via Steam.
+Chase Elliott is the cover athlete for the standard edition, and Tony Stewart is the cover athlete for the Gold edition.
+The game was delisted from digital storefronts on December 31, 2024, and online servers were shut down on August 1, 2025.

 Gameplay

 Other than a new single-player track testing mode, gameplay remained largely the same as its predecessor, NASCAR Heat 4.
 Minor tweaks to pit stops, the paint booth and in-race retirements (DNF) were also introduced.